ChaimCymerman0548492309/MapClient/README.md

 ---

+## ✅ Implemented Features

+* Map is displayed and polygons can be drawn
+* Polygon management (Add / Save / Delete) works as expected
+* Objects can be added as markers or custom symbols (e.g., Jeep)
+* Map Data Table updates correctly with Object / Lat / Lon
+* Data is stored and retrieved from MongoDB via RESTful API
+* Code is clean, documented, and modular

+---

-## 🛠 Features
+## 🎁 Bonus Features

-* Polygon drawing with closing detection
-* Marker placement with custom icons
-* Edit mode (drag vertices)
+* Edit existing polygons
-* Delete mode (click to remove)
-* Save pending changes in one click
+* Choose symbols from a library (Jeep, Ship, Plane, etc.)
+* Spatial queries for polygons/objects
+* Import/export as GeoJSON
+* Unit and integration tests

 ---